-8.1 Management direction for provincial parks and conservation reserves

-Many management plans will not identify progressive wildland fire response options because of limitations in former policies, and variability in the scope and level of detail in older documents.
-For example, many management plans formally known as interim management statements and statements of conservation interest reflect broad provincial policy but do not identify site-specific policies.
+8.1 Fire management direction for provincial parks and conservation reservesMany management plans will not identify progressive wildland fire response options because of limitations in former policies, and variability in the scope and level of detail in older documents.
+For example, many management plans formerly known as interim management statements and statements of conservation interest reflect broad provincial policy but do not identify site-specific policies.
 In some cases, there is no direction on fire management.